 There is growing awareness that the Circular Economy is a missing link in the Paris agenda and that it is urgent to strengthen the link between Circular Economy and the Climate Change Agenda.
 A circular economy aims to decouple economic growth from the use of natural resources and ecosystems by using those resources more effectively.
-During the COP24 climate summit in Katowice in December 2018, a coalition of European circular hotspots presented evidence and best practices of the circular economy as a means to bridge the gap in the climate agenda and identified where there is potential for scaling up.
+On December 7, 2018 during the COP24 climate summit in Katowice, a coalition of European circular hotspots presented evidence and best practices of the circular economy as a means to bridge the gap in the climate agenda and identified where there is potential for scaling up.

 Check our full press release here: Final version 071218 CE the missing link in the Climate discussion COP24 CE Hotspot side-event

 Five countries agreed unanimously at the Climate Summit in Katowice to permanently put the circular economy on the agenda.
 Under the leadership of Minister of Environment Stientje van Veldhoven (Infrastructure and Water Management), Argentina, Japan, Norway and South Africa agreed to place the contribution of an economy without waste high on the agenda.

 During the COP24 on December 11, Van Veldhoven hosted the Side-Event ‘How a global circular economy contributes to the Paris Agreement’.

 Find the speech of minister Van Veldhoven here.

 "Making better use of the materials that already exist in the economy, using circular business models and having greater material efficiency can take EU industry halfway towards net-zero emissions in an economically attractive way”Kari Herlevi, Project Director, Circular Economy at Sitra

 “It is essential for us to manage materials in a circular fashion in order to ensure that we have enough for the technologies critical to a low-carbon future.”Eva Gladek, CEO Metabolic